hamerlinski/slides-oop/slides/02-objects-and-classes/slides.md

 # Objects and classes
 ## Tasks
 Tasks
-* Write a program in C++ with few classes.
+* Write a program with 2-3 classes.
 Try to make them present the world around you.
-* Write a program in C++ using classes from exercise 1 which will demonstrate your ability to create objects.
+* Write a program using classes from exercise 1 which will demonstrate your ability to create objects.

 ---
 layout: statement